Fresenius Medical Center Patient Care Technician in Washington, District Of Columbia

 Functions as part of the hemodialysis health care team in providing safe and effective dialysis therapy for patients under the direct supervision of a licensed nurse in accordance with FMCNA policies, procedures, and training and in compliance with regulations set forth by the corporation, state, and federal agencies.
 Responsible for the setup and operation of hemodialysis machines.
 Assist in the maintenance of a safe and clean working environment.
 Supports the FMCNA commitment to the Quality Enhancement Program (QEP) and CQI Activities, including those related to patient satisfaction and actively participates in process improvement activities that enhance the likelihood that patients will achieve the FMC Quality Enhancement Goals (QEP).

-Welcome assigned patients and inquire as to their wellbeing since their last treatment.
-Report any complaints or observations to the nurse supervisor.
+Welcome assigned patients and inquire as to their well-being since their last treatment.

 Perform administration of Heparin as delegated or as allowed by state law.